StorageB/Google-Sheets-Logging/README.md

 2. Update the following info:

-    - Add network name
+    - Add your Wifi network name
-    - Add password
+    - Add your Wifi password
-    - Replace the Google Script ID with the ID obtained in step 9 above.
+    - Replace the Google Script Deployment ID with the ID obtained in step 9 above.

 3. Install the HTTPSRedirect library from here: